grepug/vision-blog/content/blog/introducing-vision-app/index.md

 ### Measurement & Total Quantity

-Imagine an Objective "Keep fit" with two Key Results which are absent of these kinds of metrics -- "Run" and "Climb mountains", they simply **DON'T** tell you _how many kilometers should I run_ as "run", and _how many mountains I should climb_ as "climb mountains".
+Imagine an Objective "Keep fit" with two Key Results which lack of these kinds of metrics -- "Run" and "Climb mountains", they simply **DON'T** tell you _how many kilometers should I run_ as "run", and _how many mountains I should climb_ as "climb mountains".

 Let's modify them a little, something like "Run 30 kilometers", "Climb 2 mountains".
 Well, this modification lets these Key Results meet the first two kinds of metrics.
 And you can't be clearer that how you can finish them.
 Feel it!